Mithileysh/Mit-Portfolio/README.md

 # Mithileysh Profile
-Research is my passion and have an humongous interest in Digital Experience, Interaction Experience (HCI), Communication, Visualisation, and Social Informatics.
+Research is my passion and have a humongous interest in Digital Experience, Interaction Experience (HCI), Communication, Visualisation, and Social Informatics.
 Here are some of my projects.

 ## Portfolio
 - [Weblink](https://mithileysh.github.io/Mit-Portfolio/)